semuren/automate-the-boring-stuff-with-python/README.md

-# automate-the-boring-stuff-with-python
-Automate the boring stuff with python project

-Notes on the Automate the boring stuff with python book
+# Notes on "Automate the Boring Stuff with Python"

+Personal notes while working through "Automate the Boring Stuff with Python, 2nd Edition" book.